Automated Profile Inference with Language Model Agents

 \mypara{Workflow across Agents} We design an \textit{iterative} workflow that enables agents to profile users incrementally, processing one batch of activities per inference iteration.
 (The batch size is set to 10 activities to accommodate the context windows of different LLMs).
-The workflow is illustrated in the bottom left of Figure~\ref{fig:framework}, with each action numbered for clarity.
+The workflow is illustrated in the bottom left of~\Cref{fig:framework}.
 Each iteration begins with Strategist determining the next action.
-If no user activities have been collected, Strategist instructs Retriever to collect a batch of the user's new activities (process \ding{172} in Figure~\ref{fig:framework}).
+If no user activities have been collected, Strategist instructs Retriever to collect a batch of the user's new activities (step \ding{172}).
 Once these activities are retrieved, Strategist evaluates whether they contain sufficient information for Extractor to analyze.
 If more information is needed, Strategist instructs Retriever to continue gathering additional activities.
-When enough information is available, Extractor proceeds to infer relevant personal information from the collected activities (process \ding{173} in Figure~\ref{fig:framework}).
-The inferred information is then sent to Summarizer, who consolidates it with the existing profile and refines it by resolving inconsistencies, ambiguities, inaccuracies, and duplicates (process \ding{174} in Figure~\ref{fig:framework}).
+When enough information is available, Extractor proceeds to infer relevant personal information from the collected activities (step \ding{173}).
+The inferred information is then sent to Summarizer, who consolidates it with the existing profile and refines it by resolving inconsistencies, ambiguities, inaccuracies, and duplicates (step \ding{174}).
 Finally, the refined profile is returned to Strategist, which initiates the next round of inference if necessary.
-This iterative process continues until Strategist issues a finish command, indicating that no further information can be extracted and no additional activities remain for analysis.
+This iterative process continues until Strategist issues a finish command, indicating that no activities remain for analysis.